Roma-337/SmartNail/README.md

 Will only work if you create a save with the mod already on.<br>

-Disables itself if you use combat or curse rando.At least per version 1.0.
+Disables itself if you use combat or curse rando.At least for now.